 (9) Volunteer services.
 "Volunteer services" are services performed by a person of his or her own free will and without monetary gain or compensation.

-(N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to its attention including but not limited to prevention, retention or contingency (PRC) services.
+(N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to the PCSA's attention including but not limited to prevention, retention or contingency (PRC) services.

-(O) Each PCSA participating in the regionalization of supportive services must identify regionalized services, and the other counties involved in the regionalization of services.
+(O) Each PCSA participating in the regionalization of supportive services shall identify regionalized services, and the other counties involved in the regionalization of services.

-(2) Refer the parent, guardian, or custodian to an alcohol or drug addiction program certified by the Ohio department of alcohol and drug addiction services for initial screening, assessment, treatment or testing.
+(2) Refer the parent, guardian, or custodian to an alcohol or drug addiction program certified by the Ohio department of mental health and addiction services for initial screening, assessment, treatment or testing.

 (3) Notify the CDJFS of the referral if the parent, guardian, or custodian is an Ohio works first (OWF) participant in order to determine if the self-sufficiency contract needs to be amended.

 (Q) The PCSA may require the parent, guardian, or custodian to reimburse the agency for the costs incurred for alcohol or drug testing if the parent, guardian, or custodian is not a recipient of medicaid.